 5.44 Of major importance to the Strategy is the delivery of sustainable linked communities, so development must include a mix of dwelling types, sizes and tenure.
-The Local Housing Market Assessment (March 2019) identifies that 26% affordable properties are required over the Plan period and the need is for 1 and 4 bed properties.
-The report also highlights the need for a further 650 units for older people made up of a mix of traditional sheltered, extra care, dementia and leasehold schemes for the elderly.
-The RLDP aims to deliver at least 456 affordable homes (26% of 1,755).
+The Local Housing Market Assessment (March 2019) identifies the need for 478 affordable properties over the Plan period and this need is for 1 and 4 bed properties.
 To meet the need a number of affordable led sites will need to be identified in the Plan.
-The Plan will look to predominantly deliver these on publicly owned sites, where financially viable.
+The Plan will look to maximise the delivery of affordable homes on publicly owned sites, where financially viable.

 5.45 The Delivery of this growth is being distributed across the borough in line with the settlement hierarchy set out in Strategic Policy 1.
 This policy provides the detail on the source of this delivery and the extent of land that remains to be allocated in each area.
 An allowance is made for sites completed, sites under construction, large and small windfall sites (sites that normally involve the re-use of a building or development of sites that become vacant within the settlement boundaries); and land with existing planning permission known as commitments.
 Commitments have been discounted through an assessment of sites that sit outside the existing 5-year land supply identified in the Joint Housing Land Availability Study (2019).
-Detail of this process and the workings of all these figures are set out in the Housing Supply Paper.
+Detail of this process and the workings of all these figures are set out in the Housing Supply Background Paper.
 It should be noted that with the inclusion of the proposed strategic sites there is a surplus of land in Ebbw Vale and Brynmawr.